 I'm looking for a school, college or Post 16 setting, what are my options?

 Our schools and specialist provision directory holds information about your nearest and catchment schools, independent schools, pupil referral units, resource centres, alternative provision, special schools, independent special schools and support for home educating.

 You will also find information on finding a school, accessible schools, school admissions, education for children with health needs who cannot attend school, supporting pupils with medical conditions and our virtual school for looked after children

 Sixth form and further education colleges

-Our sixth form and further education colleges directory below, holds information on Staffordshire mainstream and special school sixth forms, further education colleges, training study programmes and specialist colleges.
+Our sixth form and further education colleges directory holds information on Staffordshire mainstream and special school sixth forms, further education colleges, training study programmes and specialist colleges.

-- Adapting the curriculum and/or environment
+Adapting the curriculum and/or environment page for information on:

 Some children and young people may need more help than would normally be provided in a setting.
 The education health and care needs assessment will look in detail at the child or young person's needs and the support that they require.